Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/samples/README.md

 * Publish EventGrid Events to a domain topic: [sample_publish_eg_events_to_a_domain_topic_async.py][python-eg-sample-eg-event-to-domain-async]
 * Publish a Cloud Event: [sample_publish_events_using_cloud_events_1.0_schema_async.py][python-eg-sample-send-cloudevent-async]
 * Publish a Custom Schema: [sample_publish_custom_schema_to_a_topic_async.py][python-eg-publish-custom-schema-async]

+To publish events, dict representation of the models could also be used as follows:
+* Publish EventGridEvent as dict like representation: [sample_publish_eg_event_using_dict_async.py][python-eg-sample-send-eg-as-dict-async]
+* Publish CloudEvent as dict like representation: [sample_publish_cloud_event_using_dict_async.py][python-eg-sample-send-cloudevent-as-dict-async]

 ## More Samples